irmen/prog8/docs/source/programming.rst

 Floating point numbers
 ^^^^^^^^^^^^^^^^^^^^^^

+You can use underscores to group digits to make long numbers more readable.

 Floats are stored in the 5-byte 'MFLPT' format that is used on CBM machines.
 Floating point support is available on the c64 and cx16 (and virtual) compiler targets.